 - White spots or pus in the back of the throat, or red and swollen tonsils

 - A red rash that feels like sandpaper

 - Fever of 101 degrees or higher

-- Been around someone recently diagnosed with strep throat
+- Have a sore throat and have been around someone recently diagnosed with strep throat

 Feeling under the weather?
 Visit a UPMC Urgent Care location near you.